|

 • SJB welcomes instrumentalists who provide support and ornament congregational singing.

-• SJB enjoys instrumental ensembles such as brass quintet at Christmas and Easter, but also on other important occasions.
+• SJB enjoys instrumental ensembles such as brass quintet and timpani at Christmas and Easter, but also on other important occasions.
 Area musicians, both contracted and volunteer, regularly enjoy our beautiful acoustic.

-• Scheduling is flexible and allows instrumentalists to choose level of involvement and mass time preference.
+• Scheduling is flexible and allows instrumentalists to choose level of involvement and mass preference.

 Cantors

-• Cantors typically serve weekend masses (4pm Vigil and Sunday 8:30am & 11:15am) and often also occupy other roles in the ministry of the church such as Extraordinary Minister of Holy Communion or choir member.
-Other liturgies often featuring cantors include funerals and weddings, Friday 9am school mass, penance services, Stations of the Cross, and other special liturgies.
+• Cantors typically serve weekend masses and often also occupy other roles in the ministry of the church such as Extraordinary Minister of Holy Communion or choir member.
+Other liturgies often featuring cantors include funerals and weddings, school mass, penance services, Stations of the Cross, and other special liturgies.

 • Contracted opportunities are available for those who wish to offer their gifts professionally.
 However, most SJB cantors are volunteers.

-• Required materials may be acquired at Sunday Liturgy under Worship Aid (Current Week & Supporting Materials), updated every Tuesday afternoon; and available via email upon request.
+• Required materials may be acquired at Sunday Liturgy under Worship Aid (Current Week & Supporting Materials, updated every Tuesday afternoon; also available via email upon request) and Musician Schedules.

-• Scheduling is coordinated both within our scheduling system, Ministry Scheduler Pro, and through manual entry by our Director of Music Ministries.
+• Scheduling is coordinated both within our scheduling system, Ministry Scheduler Pro, and through manual entry by our Director of Music Ministry.

 Organ